New Big Money Means Magellan Midstream Partners L.P. (MMP) Investors Could Reap Benefit

 The top institutional shareholder in the company is Invesco Ltd. with over 10.51 million shares valued at $446.21 million.
 The investor’s holdings represent 4.71% of the MMP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Alps Advisors Inc. with 10.06 million shares valued at $427.11 million to account for 4.51% of the shares outstanding.
 The other top investors are Blackstone Group Inc. which holds 9.49 million shares representing 4.25% and valued at over $402.71 million, while Tortoise Capital Advisors, LLC holds 3.96% of the shares totaling 8.84 million with a market value of $375.17 million.

-The stock witnessed a 7.39% loss in the last 1 month and extending the period to 3 months gives it a -1.57%, and is -0.20% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.86% over the week and 1.83% over the month.
+The stock witnessed a 5.78% loss in the last 1 month and extending the period to 3 months gives it a 1.91%, and is 1.85% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.92% over the week and 1.73% over the month.

 Magellan Midstream Partners L.P.
 (MMP) Analyst Forecasts